broadinstitute/ip-superurop-t_gao/PANet/README.md

 ```

 ## HPA

+The current task is adapting the PANet for the HPA dataset, still with the same default VGG16 backbone.
+While a successful adaptation has not yet been achieved, the details of the debugging process so far can be found at https://github.com/broadinstitute/ip-superurop-t_gao/discussions/11.

 1. Move grayscale annotation masks (`Greyscale_Images`) and RGB images (e.g,. `PbMgNr`).
 Run `generate_png_from_tiff.py` and `generate_jpg_from_tiff.py` locally.
 2. Zip and transfer `Greyscale_Images_png`, `PbMgNr_jpg` (or whatever other RGB versions of the images are being used), and `pretrained_model.zip` to `.` (`superurop/PANet/`).